boltops-tools/terraspace-docs/_docs/install/ruby.md

     rbenv install 3.0.3
     rbenv global 3.0.3
     echo 3.0.3 > ~/.ruby-version # on some systems this is needed

+Start a new terminal and confirm that you're using ruby provided by rbenv.
+You should see something like this:

+    $ type ruby
+    ruby is /Users/tung/.rbenv/shims/ruby

 ### Uninstall Ruby and rbenv